8 Biggest Blogging Mistakes and How to Fix Them Fast

 Lauren and I have done this about 3-4 times in our blogging career, and it all always leads to disaster.

-Ironically, it was only when we simplified everything into 2 lists did we start making some actual money at Avocadu.
+Ironically, it was only when we simplified everything into two lists that we started making some REAL money with Avocadu.

 Focus is key.